A Model-Based Clustering Approach for Bounded Data Using Transformation-Based Gaussian Mixture Models: Methods

-On the transformed space, the data can be modeled using a standard GMM:
+In the transformed space, the data can be modeled using a standard GMM:

-where $\Psib$ refers here to the parameters in the transformed scale, so $\mub_k$ and $\Sigmab_k$ are, respectively, the mean vector and the covariance matrix of transformed features.
+where $\Psib$ refers here to the parameters in the transformed scale, so $\mub_k$ and $\Sigmab_k$ are, respectively, the mean vector and the covariance matrix of transformed variables in the $k$th component of the mixture.
 Then, by applying the change-of-variable theorem, the density on the original scale can be recovered as:

 where $\J(t(\x; \lambdab))$ is the Jacobian of the transformation.
 Since we consider coordinate-independent transformations

 the Jacobian simplifies to a product of first derivatives: